 On the other hand, if the same crash was caused by a person driving a commercial vehicle, there would likely be higher insurance limits or other sources from which to recover, making the case much more viable.

 Intention also plays a role here.
 Generally speaking, if injuries are caused by an intentional act or purposeful assault, they’re not covered by insurance.
-So if we’re looking at an intentional tort case, a very important consideration would be whether the defendant has sufficient assets available to pay any judgment made against them.
-And we’d have to look at exactly what those assets are—in some instances they may be shielded from judgments.
+So if we’re looking at an intentional tort case, a very important consideration would be whether the defendant has sufficient assets available to pay any judgment made against them. and we’d have to look at exactly what those assets are—in some instances they may be shielded from judgments.

 Other means of recovery